OCR-D/gt-labelling/README.md

-# gt-labelling : Labeling OCR ground truth data with special METS-Profile.
+# gt-labelling : semantic-labelling OCR ground truth data

-> Labeling OCR ground truth data
+> Semantic-labelling OCR ground truth data and store these data with METS metadata set.

 ## Use the XSD Schema in METS